cocoon2wong/Project-Jocker/README.md

 ### Silverballers args

 - `--Kc`, type=`int`, argtype=`STATIC`.
-  Number of style channels in `Agent` model.
+  The number of style channels in `Agent` model.
   The default value is `20`.
 - `--T`, type=`str`, argtype=`STATIC`.
   Type of transformations used when encoding or decoding trajectories.
-It could be: - `none`: no transformations - `fft`: fast fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
+It could be: - `none`: no transformations - `fft`: fast Fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
   The default value is `'fft'`.
 - `--depth`, type=`int`, argtype=`STATIC`.
   Depth of the random noise vector.
   The default value is `16`.
 - `--feature_dim`, type=`int`, argtype=`STATIC`.
-  Feature dimension used in most layers.
+  Feature dimensions that are used in most layers.
   The default value is `128`.
 - `--key_points`, type=`str`, argtype=`STATIC`.
-  A list of key-time-steps to be predicted in the agent model.
+  A list of key time steps to be predicted in the agent model.
 For example, `'0_6_11'`.
   The default value is `'0_6_11'`.
 - `--loada`, type=`str`, argtype=`TEMPORARY`.
   Path for agent model.